GIS4DEV/GIS4DEV.github.io/_lessons/02a_gravitymodel.md

 - Allow the user to use *selected features only* for either the `input features` or the `target features`
 - Force the algorithm to always use geodesic distance measurements

-### Model for preprocessing hospital data as it is provided by Homeland Security.
+### Model for preprocessing Homeland Security hospital data

 To be fully reproducible, these steps of data preprocessing should be encoded in a model:
   - Exclude hospitals that do not have a normal intensive care unit for public use (e.g. psychiatric or military hospitals)